The Girl Who Lived in the Tree

 The Girl Who Lived in the Tree is the thirty-second collection by British fashion designer Alexander McQueen, released for the Autumn/Winter 2008 season of his eponymous fashion house.
 The primary inspirations were British culture and national symbols, particularly the British monarchy, as well as the clothing of India during the British Raj.
 The collection was presented through the narrative of a fairy tale about a feral girl who lived in a tree before falling in love with a prince and descending to become a princess.

 The collection's runway show was staged on 29 February 2008 at the Palais Omnisports de Paris-Bercy in Paris.
 The round stage was dressed in black with a black backdrop, with a large artificial tree in the centre wrapped in dark grey silk; it was inspired by the artists Christo and Jeanne-Claude, who were known for wrapping buildings and landmarks in fabric.
 The presentation was divided into two phases to represent the girl's story; forty-two looks were presented in total, with twenty-three in the first half and nineteen in the second.
 In the first phase, the ensembles were all in black and white, with most looks having a slim, tailored silhouette.
 The clothing from the second half was richly coloured, with luxurious materials and embellishments, representing the girl's transformation into a princess.

 Critical response to The Girl Who Lived in the Tree was positive, and in retrospect it is regarded as one of McQueen's best collections.
 Academics have analysed its inspiration and styling through various lenses.
 The peacock headpiece by Philip Treacy and a dress with lace peacocks attracted particular critical attention and further analysis.
 Garments from the collection are held by various museums and have appeared in exhibitions such as the McQueen retrospective Alexander McQueen: Savage Beauty.
 The 2015 semi-biographical play McQueen incorporates ideas from the collection's narrative.

 Background

 British fashion designer Alexander McQueen was known for his imaginative, sometimes controversial designs, and dramatic fashion shows.
-During his nearly twenty-year career, he explored a broad range of ideas and themes, including historicism, romanticism, femininity, sexuality, and death.
+Over the course of his career, which lasted from 1992 until his death in 2010, he explored a broad range of ideas and themes, particularly sexuality, death, violence, romanticism, and historicism.
 He learned tailoring as an apprentice on Savile Row, and dressmaking as head designer at French fashion house Givenchy.
-(Note: From 1996 to October 2001, McQueen was simultaneously head designer at Givenchy and his own label.)
+(Note: From October 1996 to October 2001, McQueen was simultaneously head designer at Givenchy and at his own label.)
 Although he worked in ready-to-wear – clothing produced for retail sale – his showpiece designs featured a degree of craftsmanship that verged on haute couture.

 I learned a lot from her death [...]
 I learned a lot about myself.
 [I learned] that life is worth living.
 Because I'm just fighting against it, fighting against the establishment.
 She loved fashion, and I love fashion, and I was just in denial.